-By proactively taking on the challenge of solving social issues, in energy-, air- and water-related fields, the Taikisha Group will try to achieve technological innovation (tangible aspects), accumulation of knowledge from experience (intangible aspects), intellectual exploration into new domains and multilateral enhancement of comprehensive engineering capabilities.
+Though proactively taking on the challenge of solving social issues, in energy-, air- and water-related fields, the Taikisha Group will enhance comprehensive engineering capabilities by trying to achieve technological innovation (tangible aspects), accumulation of knowledge from experience (intangible aspects), intellectual exploration into new domains.
 The Taikisha Group considers that this will lead to new businesses and new customer development as well as the provision of "solutions for highly specialized customer needs" to existing customers, serving as our differentiation strategy.
 By differentiating itself from competitors, the Taikisha Group aims to achieve corporate growth as well as the resolution of social issues, that is, contribution to a sustainable society.
 As an example, the Taikisha Group will make every effort to achieve carbon neutrality in 2050.